imazen/imageflow-web/_includes/home.md

 #### Bloated file size

 Images make up the majority of bytes on most websites.
-Images usually average 2-3x larger than neccessary for the same perceptual quality.
+Images usually average 2-3x larger than necessary for the same perceptual quality.
 **Solution**
 Imageflow focuses on a smaller set of highly tuned codecs, and should outperform ImageMagick by a significant margin across all file types.
 We're seeking licensing agreements for libimagequant and other best-in-class algorithms as well.